stefanpenner/test-es6-promise-webpack/README.md

 Some people are having trouble with es6-promise and webpack, unfortunately I am not able to reproduce.
-But this my attempt, and hopefully a starting point for someone to help demonstrate a reproduction
+But this my attempt, and hopefully a starting point for someone to help demonstrate a reproduction.

+The problem specifically, is the fallback module `vertx`, available on the `vertx` platform: http://vertx.io/

 ### Instructions